2018 (film): Development

 The film was officially announced in September 2018 tentatively titled 2403 Ft.: The Story Of Unexpected Heroes, later being changed to 2018.
 Jude Anthony Joseph intended to make a film about the 2018 Kerala floods in 2018 with a major part of the film revolving around the rescue operations undertaken by the fishermen community.
-Jude Anthony Joseph wrote the screenplay along with John Manthrickal, the co-writer of Annmariya Kalippilaanu.
+Jude Anthony Joseph planned to write the screenplay along with John Manthrickal, the co-writer of Annmariya Kalippilaanu.
 Shaan Rahman was supposed to compose the music for the film, with cinematography and editing handled by Jomon T. John and Mahesh Narayanan, respectively.
 Joseph confirmed that the film would require extensive visual effects and CGI and was in talks with a Hollywood-based VFX company.
 The cast had not been confirmed, however Joseph confirmed that filming would begin in 2019.
 Once the film had been revived, the technicians and actors who were part of the initial cast were not retained during pre-production and were replaced with different actors and technicians.

-Jude Anthony Joseph had conceived the film when he was approached by an NGO to document the heroic acts of thousands of people throughout the flood, giving a positive message for today's society.
+Jude Anthony Joseph had conceived the film when he was approached by an NGO to document the heroic acts of thousands of people throughout the flood.
 As a part of his extensive research, he met with fisherman from Kollam who went for rescue missions in Chengannur during that time.
 He also had spoken with the police officers, volunteers, army personnel and fire force workers who had assisted in those rescue operations.
 He started working with novelist Akhil P. Dharmajan on the screenplay initially completing the draft in June 2019 and began shooting at a school in Kalady in October 2019.
 A span of three years was taken to complete the film that featured 125 characters and several subplots.
 According to Jude, the plan was to shoot Tovino Thomas’ portions in 12 days and resume shooting in March 2020.
 They began working on the set when the COVID-19 lockdown occurred.
 In the meantime, Jude directed Sara's with Anna Ben and Sunny Wayne.
 The cast and crew of 2018 were also working in other projects, in the meantime.

 "We all witnessed what happened during the floods.
 We saw the visuals through the news report.
 I began to conceptualise the film around the lives of ordinary people, and this is how the narrative began." – Jude.
 Jude Anthony said that Tovino's character was inspired by a news report that cited the incident of a man drowning during the rescue operations.